 In contrast, divorce mediation encourages the divorcing couple to drive the process and do a lot of the work themselves.
 The mediator is there to guide and facilitate, but the parties make decisions.

 It’s still good to bring in lawyers, but in mediation the lawyer’s role is more consultative than directive.
 You can use your consulting attorney on an as-needed basis and avoid paying her to run the entire case.
 Get your legal advice and make your decisions with the information you need.
 But let mediation keep costs down by keeping the lawyers out of the day-to-day management.

 Divorce Mediation Cost Is Low Because There Is Less Involvement with the Courts.

 In a litigated case, there is a lot of interaction with the court.
 Lawyers file motions and must attend hearings.
 Any interaction with the courts will cost you in billable hours.

 Plus, courts are overburdened and slow.
 A simple issue can take months to resolve.
 Formal legal rules and procedures add to the costs by forcing your attorney to do more work.

 In contrast, mediation cuts down on the need to interact with the court.
 In my mediation practice, I can resolve most concerns in a fraction of the time that a court would take.
 This keeps the divorce mediation cost lower.
 Less formality translates to faster outcomes and fewer billable hours.

 Divorce Mediation Cost is Low Because It Reduces Conflict and Reduces Emotional Damage

 For example, children suffer as a result of the conflict.
-(Aside from therapy bills, your children may have a lifetime of emotional cost if exposed to conflict.
-It’s always best to reduce their exposure to conflict.)
+(Aside from therapy bills, your children may have a lifetime of emotional cost if exposed to conflict.)
 Instead of fighting, reducing the conflict by finding solutions to problems greatly reduces the impact on the kids.